 In these circumstances, any employee or worker must only accept occasional, token gifts that are clearly a small gesture of appreciation.
-If gifts from the same source become frequent (monthly or more) and/or are significant in value (over £10) this must be reported to the School's Business Manager and recorded within the school's Register of Gifts and Hospitality.
+If gifts from the same source become frequent (monthly or more) and/or are significant in value (state amount, e.g. over £10) this must be reported to ... [state appropriate person] and recorded within the school's Register of Gifts and Hospitality.
+[Schools may have their own arrangements for the acceptance/non-acceptance of gifts in terms an acceptable value, requirements for the reporting or recording of offers of gifts/gifts received, procedures for the return of gifts etc. This paragraph should, therefore, adapted accordingly or replaced with the appropriate wording or reference made to any separate policy document].